BruceCaraway/brucecaraway.github.io/cv.md

 * Served as primary trainer in the use of the IDEF business and information modeling methods and related modeling (software) tools.
 * Served as consultant and trainer for the Electronic Commerce Resource Center (Orange, TX) in the use of business analysis and modeling tools.
 * Provided extensive business process and data modeling services to a variety of customers in both the public and private sector and in domains ranging from manufacturing to service-oriented operations.
-* Served as Business Reengineering analyst on a 6-month project modeling the business processes employed in the Program Depot Maintenance system at the Oklahoma City Air Logistics Center.
+* Served as Business Re-engineering analyst on a 6-month project modeling the business processes employed in the Program Depot Maintenance system at the Oklahoma City Air Logistics Center.
 * Designed and developed database applications for various customers using SQL Server and MS Access.

 `1992 – 1993`__Industrial Engr.
 Dept., TAMU, College Station, TX__ Research Assistant